 The irony is that I just spent a week to go the long way between two points that probably would’ve taken less than a day if I’d gone directly north from Tirana.
 I guess that’s backpacking.
 I guess that’s hyper-travel.

 “Hypertravel: 100 Countries in 2 Years (Backpacker’s Guide to the World and the Soul),” his first full-length book, was published in January 2012.
-His second book, “Backpackers and Flashpackers in Western Europe: 500 Hostels in 100 Cities in 25 Countries“, the first in a series of guides to hostels worldwide, was published in December of the same year.
-“Backpackers and Flashpackers in Eastern Europe: 500 Hostels in 100 Cities in 25 Countries,” is due to be published early in 2013.
+His second book, “Backpackers and Flashpackers in Western Europe: 500 Hostels in 100 Cities in 25 Countries“, is the first in a series of guides to hostels worldwide, was published in December of the same year.